QubesOS/qubes-doc/user/templates/minimal-templates.md

   to configure it.
 - `default-mgmt-dvm`: requires `qubes-core-agent-passwordless-root` and `qubes-mgmt-salt-vm-connector`.
+- [Yubikey](/doc/yubkiey/), you may need to install `xserver-xorg-input-all` for 2fa repsonses to work in web-browsers like firefox.

 In Qubes 4.0, additional packages from the `qubes-core-agent` suite may be needed to make the customized minimal template work properly.
 These packages